juliawabant/omdena-basic-nlp-workshop/README.md

 │
 ├── exercises          <- Exercises code folder with portion to complete for this project
     │
-    ├── simple_chatbot <- Folder for code for building a simple chatbot using ChatterBot library, to complete.
+    ├── simple_chatbot <- Folder for code for building a simple chatbot using ChatterBot or RASA libraries, to complete ├── solutions         <- Exercises code folder with portion to complete for this project │
+    ├── simple_chatbot <- Folder with full code for building a simple chatbot using ChatterBot or RASA library.
     │
-    ├── advanced_chatbot <- Folder for code for building a simple chatbot using HuggingFace library and GPT-2 model, to complete.
-├── solutions         <- Exercises code folder with portion to complete for this project
-    │
-    ├── simple_chatbot <- Folder with full code for building a simple chatbot using ChatterBot library.
-    │
-    ├── advanced_chatbot <- Folder with full code for building a simple chatbot using HuggingFace library and GPT-2 model.
+    ├── advanced_chatbot <- Folder with full code for building a simple chatbot using HuggingFace library and GPT-2 model, for reference (you're not expected to complete the code here).
 │
 ├── requirements.txt     <- Requirements files you can install with PyPi